salmanmaher1234/crypto/replit.md

 C BOE is a full-stack cryptocurrency investment platform providing customer and administrative interfaces for managing cryptocurrency trading orders, user accounts, and financial transactions.
 Its purpose is to offer a robust and user-friendly experience for cryptocurrency investment.

 ## Recent Changes
-- **2025-10-13**: Optimized real-time balance updates for 1-second refresh:
+- **2025-10-13**: Fixed balance update delays and timezone display issues:
+  - Fixed React Query staleTime from 5 seconds to 0 for immediate UI updates
-  - Admin Member Management: Reduced polling interval from 2 seconds to 1 second
+  - Changed global refetchInterval from 30 seconds to false (disabled)
-  - Customer balance display: Reduced refresh interval from 2 minutes to 1 second
-  - Crypto price updates: Reduced refetch interval from 5 seconds to 1 second
+  - Set auto-invalidation interval to 1 second (from 10 seconds) for all key queries
-  - All deposit amounts now update within 1 second in both admin and customer views
+  - Balance updates now appear within 1 second after deposits in admin Member Management
-  - Cache invalidation triggers immediately after deposit mutations
+  - Created parseUTCTimestamp helper function for proper timezone conversion
+  - Order date/time now displays in customer's local timezone (UTC timestamps converted correctly)
+  - Fixed filtering logic to use correct local timezone for date comparisons
 - **2025-10-13**: Admin UI redesign - white background theme:
   - Transformed admin interface from dark theme to clean white/light background
   - Updated all backgrounds: bg-gray-900/800/700 → bg-white/gray-50